A Brief History

 In 2013, 47 Ronin, a movie loosely based on this incident and starring Keanu Reeves, was released.
 Only time will tell if the sequel to this movie will be named 48 Ronin!

-Question for students: When, if ever, is revenge justified?
+Question for students (and subscribers): When, if ever, is revenge justified?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!